Pentesting

 PTES

-The Penetration Testing Execution Standard (PTES) can be applied to all types of penetration tests.
+The (PTES) can be applied to all types of penetration tests.
 It outlines the phases of a penetration test and how they should be conducted.
 These are the sections in the PTES:

 • Pre-engagement Interactions